particle-iot/app-notes/AN017-Tracker-CAN/README.md

 }
 ```

-You occasionally need to change the CAN speed (for example to `CAN_250KBPS`), but make sure you leave the last parameter as `MCP_20MHZ`.
+You occasionally need to change the CAN bus speed (for example to `CAN_250KBPS`), but make sure you leave the last parameter as `MCP_20MHZ`.
 That speed is determined by the crystal connected to the interface chip on the Tracker SoM.

 If you were making a real product, you might even make the CAN bus speed a cloud configurable parameter.